STK3155-25H/Project-1/README.md

 - `make setup` — install Python dependencies
 - `make a|b|c|d|e|f|g|h` — run a single experiment part
 - `make all` — run **all** parts a…h
-- `make figures` — list generated figures
 - `make tables` — list generated tables
+- `make tests` — runs all the tests
+- `make bench` — runs all the benchmarks and paces the results in `outputs/benchmarks` directory
 - `make clean` — remove the `outputs/` directory
 ---

 ## Configuring the SEED